pslab-unibo/experiment-2025-ECAI-generative-bdi-agents/jakta-playground/src/main/resources/background.md

 Primitive actions are FOL terms, which are interpreted as functions (with actual arguments) that the agent may invoke to act on the environment (or on itself).
 Below is a representation of your internal state.
-For each item of the state, both the FOL syntax and the natural language interpretation are provided.